MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/updating-device-firmware-using-windows-update.md

 This topic describes how to update a removable device's firmware using the Windows Update (WU) service.
 For information about updating firmware for chassis-mounted devices, see [Windows UEFI firmware update platform](../bringup/windows-uefi-firmware-update-platform.md).

 To do this, you'll provide an update mechanism, implemented as a device driver, that includes the firmware payload.
-If your device uses a Microsoft-supplied ("inbox") driver, provide a separate firmware update driver package.
-If your device uses an vendor-supplied ("custom") driver, you have the option of adding the firmware update logic and payload to your existing function driver, or providing a separate firmware update driver package.
+If your device uses a Microsoft-supplied driver, provide a separate firmware update driver package.
+If your device uses an vendor-supplied driver, you have the option of adding the firmware update logic and payload to your existing function driver, or providing a separate firmware update driver package.
 In both cases, the firmware update driver package must be universal.

 Because WU cannot execute software, the firmware update driver must hand the firmware to PnP for installation.

-## Firmware update driver
+## Firmware update driver actions

 Typically, the firmware update driver is a lightweight device driver that does the following:

-* At device start:
+* At device start or in AddDevice:

     1. Identify the device to which it is attached.
     2. Determine whether the driver has a firmware version that is more recent than the version on the device.